example42/puppet-network/README.md

           parameter => value,
         }

-The module provides also a generic define to manage any network configuration file:
+The module provides a generic network::conf define to manage any file in the config_dir_path which is:
+  On 'Debian' osfamily: '/etc/network',
+  On 'Redhat' osfamily: '/etc/sysconfig/network-scripts',

-        network::conf { 'sample.conf':
+        network::conf { 'if-up.d/my_script':
-          content => '# Test',
+          template => 'site/network/my_script',
         }

+The module provides as cross OS complaint define to manage single interfaces: network::interface
+Note: On Debian if you use network::interface once you must provide ALL the network::interface
+      defines for all your interfaces

+To configure a dhcp interface on Debian

+        network::interface { 'eth0':
+          method => 'dhcp',
+        }

+To configure a dhcp interface on RedHat

+        network::interface { 'eth0':
+          bootproto => 'dhcp',
+        }

+To configure a static interface with basic parameters

+        network::interface { 'eth1':
+          ipaddress => '10.42.42.50',
+          netmask   => '255.255.255.0',
+        }

 ##Usage

-* A common way to use this module involves the management of the main configuration file via a custom template (provided in a custom site module):
+You have different possibile approaches in the usage of this module.
+Use the one you prefer.

+* Just use the network::interface defines:

-        class { 'network':
+        network::interface { 'eth0':
-          config_file_template => 'site/network/network.conf.erb',
+          method => 'dhcp',
         }

-* You can write custom templates that use setting provided but the config_file_options_hash paramenter
+        network::interface { 'eth1':
+          ipaddress => '10.42.42.50',
+          netmask   => '255.255.255.0',
+        }

+* Use the main network class and the interfaces_hash to configure all the interfaces (ideal with Hiera, here the parameter is explicitely passed):

         class { 'network':
-          config_file_template      => 'site/network/network.conf.erb',
-          config_file_options_hash  => {
+          interfaces_hash => {
-            opt  => 'value',
+            'eth0' => {
-            opt2 => 'value2',
+              method    => 'dhcp',
             },
+            'eth1' => {
+              ipaddress => '10.42.42.50',
+              netmask   => '255.255.255.0',
+            },
+          },
         }

-* Use custom source (here an array) for main configuration file.
-Note that template and source arguments are alternative.
+* Use the main network class and the usual stdmod parameters to manage the (main) network configuration file

         class { 'network':
-          config_file_source => [ "puppet:///modules/site/network/network.conf-${hostname}" ,
-                                  "puppet:///modules/site/network/network.conf" ],
+          config_file_template => 'site/network/network.conf.erb',
         }

-* Use custom source directory for the whole configuration directory, where present.
+* Manage the whole configuration directory

         class { 'network':
           config_dir_source  => 'puppet:///modules/site/network/conf/',
-        }

-* Use custom source directory for the whole configuration directory and purge all the local files that are not on the dir.
-  Note: This option can be used to be sure that the content of a directory is exactly the same you expect, but it is desctructive and may remove files.

-        class { 'network':
-          config_dir_source => 'puppet:///modules/site/network/conf/',
-          config_dir_purge  => true, # Default: false.
-        }

-* Use custom source directory for the whole configuration dir and define recursing policy.

-        class { 'network':
-          config_dir_source    => 'puppet:///modules/site/network/conf/',
-          config_dir_recursion => false, # Default: true.
-        }

-* Do not trigger a service restart when a config file changes.

-        class { 'network':
-          config_dir_notify => '', # Default: Service[network]
         }

 ##Operating Systems Support